inblockio/aqua-docs/Design_Principles.md

 Concern: There is a trend in the DIF/WC3 Identity space that some players like to accumulate personal identifiable data (PII) inside of Wallets.
-We think this is a ill-fated direction and and there should be a clear separation between account and service.
+We think this is a ill-fated direction and there should be a clear separation between account and service.
+Wallets should not hold personal identifiable data.

-## Principle: Service and Account are separated.

 Benefits: